-Dust (Construction) Safety Talk
+Dust Hazards in Construction Safety Talk

 Dust Health Hazards

 According to a study published by WHO, “Airborne dusts are of particular concern because they are associated with classical widespread occupational lung diseases, as well as with systemic intoxications such as lead poisoning, especially at higher levels of exposure.
 There is also increasing interest in other dust-related diseases, such as cancer, asthma, allergic alveolitis and irritation, as well as a whole range of non-respiratory illnesses, which may occur at much lower exposure levels.”
 Dust that contains crystalline silica is also a huge issue for workers on construction sites.
 Crystalline silica respirable dust particles can penetrate deep into the lungs and cause disabling and sometimes fatal lung diseases, including silicosis and lung cancer, as well as kidney disease.
-It is never good to breathe in any excessive of amount of dust even if it is thought that no contaminants are present in the dust.
+It is never good to breathe in any excessive of amount of dust even if it is thought that no contaminants are present in it.

-Other Dust Hazards
+Other Hazards Related to Dust

 - Injuries to the eyes.